LSA Departments, Programs and Centers || Other U-M Units

 Summer Language Institute || Department website

 The University has long been recognized as a center of excellence for the study of teaching languages and cultures.
 SLI offers courses in Asian, Classical, Germanic, Near Eastern, Romance, and Slavic Languages, as well as Teaching English as a Second Language.
 Courses vary in length from seven and one half weeks to ten weeks, and are supplemented by extra-curricular activities such as lectures, films, language tables, and excursions.

 Gayle Morris Sweetland Center for Writing || Department website || Faculty Listing

-The Sweetland Center for Writing exists to support student writing at all levels and in all forms and modes, including writing for multilingual and international undergraduate student writers To accomplish this mission, Sweetland administers LSA's writing requirements, offers Writing Workshop which provides one-to-one writing support for undergraduate and graduate students as well as international and multilingual undergraduates; operates four Peer Tutoring Centers, the Synchronous Online Writing Lab (SyncOWL) and the Online Writing Lab (OWL) for undergraduates; and teaches a range of writing courses.
+Sweetland Center for Writing exists to support student writing at all levels and in all forms and modes, including writing for multilingual and international undergraduate student writers.
+To accomplish this mission, Sweetland administers LSA's writing requirements, offers Writing Workshop which provides one-to-one writing support for undergraduate and graduate students as well as international and multilingual undergraduates; operates four Peer Writing Centers, and the Online Writing Lab (OWL) for undergraduates; and teaches a range of writing courses.
 Sweetland offers a minor in Writing to complement students' primary course of study by promoting discipline-specific writing competence, expertise in new media, and rhetorical awareness across a range of genres and modes.

 University Courses (UC)